-Until next time, I remain yours in the Black Litany of Nub and Yeg,
+Until next time, my lachrymosal friends, I remain yours in the Black Litany of Nug and Yeb,

 Show Your Work at the Bottom of the Page: “Not the math of this world but the math of the parallel: non-Newtonian geometry, Fortunado’s topology, octrine trigonometry.
 Not even the black calculus of Crucerbus could decipher the malevolent pattern.”